 Dragay Pangtsho Lake

 The Dragay Pangtsho takes on several hues at different times of the day.
-The rustling of surrounding trees in the wind and the seldom birds flying overhead is soothing.
+The rustling of surrounding trees in the wind and the seldom-flying birds overhead are soothing.
 At sunset, the sight of billowing ripples, bathed in the orange light of the setting sun, lapping the pristine bank is enchanting.

 Saying goodbye to your favorite places is always painful.
 The feeling of spending more time always rules you.
 Yet, when it’s time you have to head back to where you belong, a place you call human civilization.
 However, there’s always a promise to return, if not soon.